DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

  <figcaption> Figure 1.
 Data preprocessing code </figcaption>
 <br></br>

-<h4> Use of exploratory data analysis for the dataset</h4>
+<h4>Use of exploratory data analysis for the dataset</h4>

 <p>
-This is a process, performing initial investigation on data.
-Such as identify patterns, identify anomalies, test hypothesis and validate assumptions with the help of graphical statistics representation or statistical information.
+This is a process, performing an initial investigation on data.
+Such as identify patterns, identify anomalies, test hypotheses and validate assumptions with the help of graphical statistics representation or statistical information.
 Beginning of the exploratory data analysis process, it is compulsory to identify and remove unnecessary variables that are not contributing to the prediction process.
 Therefore, four variables were removed.
 Such as region_code, op_area, emailer_for_promotion and homepage_featured. emailer_for_promotion and homepage_featured column with data were dropped by updating the file.
-However, region_code, op_area kept in the dataset for identifying its necessity for the implementation.
+However, region_code, op_area kept in the dataset for identifying its necessity for implementation.
 Information regarding the number of entries for each variable and their data types in each data files shown below,
 </p>

 <img style="display:block;text-align:center" src="Train information dataset contents.PNG" alt="Train information dataset contents" >